-The distribution of effort by set type (Figure 7 - right) for the past seven years shows that the establishment of the El Niño event during 2002 resulted in a higher proportion of log-associated sets east of 160° E than in the previous three years, when drifting FADs were used to better aggregate schools of tuna in the absence of logs and/or where unassociated schools were not as available in this area.
-The reduction in the use of drifting FADs over recent years is probably related to the displacement of effort further west to an area where free-swimming and log-associated tuna schools were more available to the purse-seine fleets.
-There was a significant increase in the number of log sets made during 2004, suggesting that, for one reason or another, more logs had moved into the main fishing area and had successfully aggregated tuna schools.
-There were fewer log sets made during 2005 (than in 2004), with a similar distribution of effort by set type as in 2003.
+The distribution of effort by set type Figure 7 (right) for the past seven years shows that the establishment of the El Nino event during 2002 resulted in a higher proportion of log-associated sets east of 160°E than in the previous two years when drifting FADs were used to better aggregate schools of tuna in the absence of logs, and/or where unassociated schools were not as available in this area.
+The reduction in the use of drifting FAD sets in recent years is probably related to the displacement of effort further west to an area where free-swimming and log-associated tuna schools were more available to purse-seine fleets, and therefore less of a need to use drifting FADs.
+There was a significant increase in the number of log sets made during 2004 suggesting that more logs had moved into the main fishing area and had successfully aggregated tuna schools.
+The distribution of effort by set type has not changed significantly over the past three years (2004-2006) compared to the earlier periods shown in Figure 7 (right).
+The mode of fishing to the east of 170°E appears to depend on the availability of free-swimming schools (there were more available during 2005 than in 2004 and 2006, for example).